Does Reverse Osmosis Remove Fluoride? (Dentist’s Thoughts)

 Recommended Reading: Dental Fluoride | The Ultimate Guide

 Reverse Osmosis (RO) is a process of water filtration that uses a semi-permeable membrane to remove impurities from water, such as fluoride, lead, arsenic, and other dissolved solids.
-It uses pressure to force water through the membrane, which traps impurities on one side and allows clean water to pass through on the other.

 Fluoride Water Filtration System | My Dental Advocate